Aargau: Under the Swiss Confederation

 Switzerland in 1416, showing the part of the Aargau under Bernese control, the county of Baden and the Freie Ämter.

 When Frederick IV of Habsburg sided with Antipope John XXIII at the Council of Constance, Emperor Sigismund placed him under the Imperial ban.
 (Note: The Imperial Ban outlawed all possessions of that person or family, in this case the Habsburgs.
 Thereafter, the Habsburg lands were open to the taking.)
-In July 1414, the Pope visited Bern and received assurances from them, that they would move against the Habsburgs.
+In July 1414, the Pope visited Bern and received assurances from the that they would move against the Habsburgs.
 A few months later the Swiss Confederation denounced the Treaty of 1412.
 Shortly thereafter in 1415, Bern and the rest of the Swiss Confederation used the ban as a pretext to invade the Aargau.
 The Confederation was able to quickly conquer the towns of Aarau, Lenzburg, Brugg and Zofingen along with most of the Habsburg castles.
 Bern kept the southwest portion (Zofingen, Aarburg, Aarau, Lenzburg, and Brugg), northward to the confluence of the Aare and Reuss.
 The important city of Baden was taken by a united Swiss army and governed by all 8 members of the Confederation.
 Some districts, named the Freie Ämter (free bailiwicks) – Mellingen, Muri, Villmergen, and Bremgarten, with the countship of Baden – were governed as "subject lands" by all or some of the Confederates.
 Shortly after the conquest of the Aargau by the Swiss, Frederick humbled himself to the Pope.
 The Pope reconciled with him and ordered all of the taken lands to be returned.
 The Swiss refused and years later after no serious attempts at re-acquisition, the Duke officially relinquished rights to the Swiss.